Cue-Centered Therapy (CCT)

 CCT is a manualized protocol consisting of 15 sessions.
 It is an integrative approach combining elements from cognitive, behavioral, psychodynamic, expressive, and family therapies to address four core domains: cognition, behavior, emotions, and physiology.
 The primary goal of CCT is to build strength and resilience by empowering the child through knowledge regarding the relationship between their history of trauma exposure and current affective, cognitive, behavioral, or physiological responses.
 Children and parents learn about the significance of traumatic stress, how adaptive responses become maladaptive, how to cope with rather than avoid ongoing stress, and the importance of verbalizing their life experiences.
 The treatment process is designed to help build overall competence, reduce physical symptoms of anxiety, modify cognitive distortions, and facilitate emotional expression.
 In CCT, youth and caregivers are taught how to recognize and effectively manage maladaptive responses that occur in response to traumatic reminders (cues).

-The goals of Cue-Centered Treatment (CCT) are:
+The goals of Cue-Centered Therapy (CCT) are:

 - Build strength and resilience